puppetlabs/puppetlabs-puppet_agent/README.markdown

 Puppet 3.7 with future parser is required to compile this module, meaning it may be applied to masterless Puppet 3.7+, or earlier Puppet 3 agents connecting to a Puppet 3.7+ master.

+If you want debian repositories managed you must `include ::apt`.

 ### Beginning with puppet_agent

 Install the puppet_agent module with `puppet module install puppetlabs-puppet_agent`.